SarthakMakhija/tech-lessons-posts/content/en/blog/diving_into_rust/index.md

 ```

 A few things to observe:
-- `MembershipMatcher` implements `Matcher<T>` for any `T` which can be represented as string.
+- `MembershipMatcher` implements the trait `Matcher<T>` for any `T` which can be represented as string.
 - We use enum to represent `MembershipMatcher` because it allows logical grouping of matchers and each enum variant can hold its own data.
 - Each arm of the `match` expression returns an appropriate instance of `MatcherResult`.
-- We also provide public functions to return appropriate instances of `MembershipMatcher`.
+- We also provide public functions to get appropriate instances of `MembershipMatcher`.
-- `MembershipMatcher` only implements positive assertions, thus taking the duplication out. *However, we still need to invert matchers.*
+- `MembershipMatcher` only implements positive assertions.
 - `MembershipMatcher` also knows about the error messages that should be returned if the assertion(s) using this matcher fails.

 Time to add a few tests.